yaitskov/trace-embrace/README.md

   * no way to quickly disable tracing without recompilation
   * no way to keep tracing in source code withou affecting production code performance

+## Location

+TH macro with help of GHC lib besides module and line emitting a trace message finds function or method name where trace is used and automatically prepends the message.

+The minimal trace message contains only a space separadet list of variable name to be emitted.
+The rest comes from the context.
+The library understands Haskell syntax and variables can be copy/pasted in bulk with pattern matching and comments.

 ## Trace control